manilabay/blockchain-graphs/README.md

 # blockchain-graphs
-To create ELI5 graphs (Explain Like I'm Five) for different Blockchain and DLTs projects
+To create ELI5 graphs (Explain Like I'm Five) for different Blockchain and DLTs projects.
+I designed all the graphs using [agile-architecture  own project](https://github.com/manilabay/agile-architecture) and approach using graphviz and dot language.

 * [Interledger Protocol ILP](#interledger-protocol---ilp)
 * [Hyperledger](#hyperledger)